stevejamieson/JuniorAHockeyAPI/README.md

 # 🏒 Junior A Hockey Stats Scraper

 A modular Python-based scraper for public Junior A hockey league sites across Canada.
-This project extracts player and team statistics from CJHL-affiliated leagues and exposes the data via a FastAPI backend, with optional storage in Cosmos DB or PostgreSQL.
+This project extracts player and team statistics from CJHL-affiliated leagues and exposes the data via a FastAPI backend.

 ---